SwissOpenEM/MS_Metadata_reader/README.md

 ### Using the executable

-The Python executable is called by `main.go`, which after completing the metadata extraction, will then call the Go module for convertion to OSC-EM schema.
+The Python executable that we created is being called by `main.go`.
+After completing the metadata extraction, as seen above, the Go orchestrator will then call the module for convertion to OSC-EM schema.

-At the end, `converted.json` will be written inside the same <output_directory>.
+The orchestrator is now expecting **two required flagged arguments**:
+- `-i <input_directory>`: is the input directory described above, which feeds the data to the Python extractor
+- `-o <output_file>`: is the name of the file containing the final result, after conversion to OSC-EM is completed

 #### Usage
 ```
 go build -o ms_reader main.go
-./ms_reader -i <input_directory> -o <output_directory>
+./ms_reader -i <input_directory> -o <output_file>
 ```

 #### Notes
 For MS we assume that **one experiment (one dataset) will only consist of one file**.
 Hence, **<input_directory> should contain one file each time**.

-Then, the <output_directory> will contain two files: the extracted metadata and the converted one.
 That is, the current version of the MS reader does not cover cases where a dataset may consist of multiple files.

 For the converter to understand which MS conversion table to use, we read the type of the file inside <input_directory> and instruct the Go module to use the revelant table.